guibaraujo/ndn4ivc/README.md

-## **NDN4IVC**
+## **NDN for Inter-Vehicle Communication (NDN4IVC)**
 > It is an open-source framework for running Vehicular Named-Data Networking (VNDN) simulations in more realistic road traffic mobility scenarios.

 > NDN4IVC is based on simulators: [Ns-3](https://www.nsnam.org/)|[ndnSIM](https://ndnsim.net), an open-source discrete-event network simulator, and [SUMO](https://www.eclipse.org/sumo/) (Simulation of Urban MObility), a microscopic and continuous multi-modal traffic simulation.

-> The framework permits a bidirectional communication between ns3|ndnSIM, and it aims to encourage the development of NDN-based vehicular applications through the best built-in features of both traditional VANET simulators and the NDN stack within ndnSIM.
+> The framework permits an online bi-directional communication between ns3 and SUMO.
+This way, the influence of vehicular networks on road traffic can be modeled and complex interactions between both domains examined.
 So, the main contributions are as follows:

->> It introduces a simulation environment for NDN-based VANET applications;
+- It introduces a simulation environment for NDN-based VANET applications;

->> Highlight the need for more realistic VANET simulation, with more real-time data from the whole vehicular environment, to assist different vehicular applications and also be used to improve protocols in NDN's layer 3;
+- Highlight the need for more realistic VANET simulation, with more real-time data from the whole vehicular environment, to assist different vehicular applications and also be used to improve protocols in NDN's layer 3;

->> NDN4IVC code demonstrates how to simulate quickly classic vehicular applications using different NDN's properties.
+- NDN4IVC code demonstrates how to simulate quickly classic vehicular applications using different NDN's properties.

 <img align="center" src="https://github.com/guibaraujo/ndn4ivc/blob/main/doc/images/logo.png" width="auto" height="auto">

 ## **Preparing**
-- Sumo version 1.1.0 (official doc)\
+Sumo version 1.1.0 (official doc)\
 https://sumo.dlr.de/docs/index.html \
 https://sumo.dlr.de/docs/Installing \
 https://sourceforge.net/projects/sumo/files/sumo/version%201.1.0

-- Ns-3 v3.30.1 & ndnSIM v2.8 (official doc)\
+Ns-3 v3.30.1 & ndnSIM v2.8 (official doc)\
 https://ndnsim.net/current/getting-started.html

 Ubuntu 18.04 - installing dependencies: